How Fledge Works

 Set-aside money for all your fixed monthly expenses.

-On payday, transfer your "You Need to Set Aside" amount here.
+On payday, transfer your set-aside amount here.
 Bills autopay from this account.
 It acts as a holding tank — money comes in from you, goes out to billers.

 Long-Term Savings Account